PeerHerholz/BIDSonym/README.rst

 Please acknowledge this work by mentioning explicitly the name of this software (*BIDSonym*) and the version, along with a link to the `GitHub repository
 <https://github.com/peerherholz/bidsonym>`_ or the Zenodo reference.
-For more details, please see :ref:`citation`.
+For more details, please see `citation <https://peerherholz.github.io/BIDSonym/citing.html>`_.

 Support
 =======